 Winter Heating Safety

 With winter heating comes the need for winter heating safety.
-Be aware of these safety precautions around your home.
+During the heating season, please be aware of these safety precautions around your home.

 Carbon Monoxide Detector – With your home tightly sealed against drafts, you can run the risk of carbon monoxide build-up.
 Make sure to have a carbon monoxide detector in your home, in addition to fire and smoke detectors.